Meet Massachusetts’ Josh Báez, a possible first-rounder in the draft, and a potential ‘superstar in MLB’ - The Boston Globe

 The conversations between Báez and the scouts who have tracked him have had familiar themes.

-“I talk to professional scouts every single day,” said Báez.
+“I talk to professional scouts every single day,” Báez said.
 “They all say that I have a bunch of tools, a bunch of talent, a bunch of potential to be a major leaguer one day, but obviously that comes with more things that have to be polished.
 There’s a lot more work that needs to be done.
 I’m all for it.”

 Indeed, few doubt Báez’s passion to play or improve.
 He was born in Boston but moved to the Dominican Republic as an infant before he and his family came back to Boston when he was 11.
 As he acclimated to a new culture, baseball fields helped him find a sense of home.